Nuitka/Nuitka/README.rst

 .. code:: bash

-   python -m nuitka --mingw64 hello.py
+   python -m nuitka hello.py

 .. note::

-   This will prompt you to download a C caching tool (to speed up repeated compilation of generated C code) and a MinGW64 based C compiler.
-Say yes to those.
+   This will prompt you to download a C caching tool (to speed up repeated compilation of generated C code) and a MinGW64 based C compiler unless you have a suitable MSVC installed.
+Say ``yes`` to both those questions.

-If you like to have full output from the C compilation add ``--show-scons``, but that should only be useful if you have errors.

 Run it
 ------